emDevanshu/emDevanshu/README.md

 -            ‹‹‹‹‹‹‹‹Piano🎹 —> 1st love››››››››››

 - 📫 How to reach me **devanshusharma0223@gmail.com**
-- ⚡ Fun fact **I'm coding hard so that I can buy myself a good piano.**
+- ⚡ Fun fact **I'm coding hard so that I can buy myself my dream bike.**

 <br>